The Sex Life of Melchisedech Duffey

 This post is a first attempt to chart Melchisedech Duffey’s peculiar sexual life and aspects of antisemitism in More Than Melchisedech, situating them within the blog’s broader exploration of neglected sides of Lafferty's fiction.
 It confines itself to presenting textual evidence, without advancing interpretation beyond highlighting the link between Melchisedech Duffey’s sexuality and antisemitic tropes in the Argo legend.

-In the novel, Duffey is blackmailed for pedophilia by Hugo Stone, a character identified with Absalom Stein, who is himself as having a wealthy and lurid Jewishness.
+In the novel, Duffey is blackmailed for pedophilia by Hugo Stone, a character identified with Absalom Stein, who is described as having a wealthy and lurid Jewishness.

 The Jewish Stein-centered group attempting the blackmail of Duffey wants him to allow them to join and incorporate their ideas into his publication, The Crock, the publication at the center of the The Devil is Dead trilogy.
 If this is a Jewish conspiracy, then it is an attempt to infiltrate an unofficial organ of the Catholic Church.